davidesantangelo/emailhunter/README.md

 Your secret API key.
 You can generate it in your dashboard from https://emailhunter.co

 ## Domain search API
-Get the list of all the emails from a given domain name.
-Each email is returned with our source(s), its type (generic or personnal) and the date it was extracted on
+Returns all the email addresses found using one given domain name, with our sources.
 ```ruby
 result = email_hunter.search('stripe.com')
 ```